 8.2.2.

-6.2.2 Except as otherwise provided herein, Amendments amendments to this Declaration, the Articles of Incorporation of the Association, the By-Laws of the Association or the Bylaws shall require the affirmative vote (in person or by proxy) or the written consent of members Members holding at least sixty -seven percent (67%)(60%) of the total votes in the Association. , and the written consent of the Declarant so long as the Declarant owns one or more Parcels within the properties However, the percentage of votes necessary to amend the specific clause shall not be less than the described percentage of affirmative votes required for an action to be taken under that clause.
+6.2.2 Except as otherwise provided herein, Amendments amendments to this Declaration, the Articles of Incorporation of the Association, the By-Laws of the Association or the Bylaws shall require the affirmative vote (in person or by proxy) or the written consent of members Members holding at least sixty -seven percent (67%)(60%) [the By-laws say 67%]of the total votes in the Association. , and the written consent of the Declarant so long as the Declarant owns one or more Parcels within the properties However, the percentage of votes necessary to amend the specific clause shall not be less than the described percentage of affirmative votes required for an action to be taken under that clause.
 Any amendment to be effective must be recorded in the Public Records public records of St. Lucie County, Florida.

 8.2.3.